Doxy33/DND-character-sheet/README.md

 ## Reading From File And Writing to File

-The program uses JSON files for storage.
+The program uses JSON files to store character data.
+The `CharacterFileManager` class handles file operations.
+The `save_to_file` method writes character data to a file, while `load_from_file` reads the data and reconstructs the object.
+JSON was chosen because it is easy to use and integrates well with Python dictionaries.

 ```python
 json.dump(character.to_dict(), file)